NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 ```

 ### Facets
-The `facets` query parameter provides aggregated data based on a search query.
+The `facets` parameter provides aggregate information for a specified field.
+It provides all values that exist for that field, and the number of entities (cases, projects, files, or annotations) that this value.
 The primary intended use of this parameter is for displaying aggregate information in the GDC Data Portal.

-For example, to get a count of projects in each program, `facets=program.name` can be passed to the `projects` endpoint.
+The `facets` parameter can be used in conjunction with the `filters` parameter to get aggregate information for a set of search results.
+The following limitations apply when using `facets` and `filters` together:

+1. The `filters` object's top level operator must be `and`, and the internal filters must be limited to: `=`, `!=`, `in`, `exclude`, `is`, and `not`.
+2. The information provided by `facets` for a given field will disregard any filters applied to that same field.

 #### Example

+This is an example of a request for a count of projects in each program.

 ```shell
 curl  'https://gdc-api.nci.nih.gov/projects?facets=program.name&from=1&size=0&sort=program.name:asc&pretty=true'